The difference between Bemer and PEMF is the characteristics of the PEMF waveform.

 On our Best PEMF Mats page we compare the Bemer along with 6 other PEMF mats and products.

-Here lets compare the Bemer to our top recommended PEMF mat the Healthy Wave Multi-Wave mat on their PEMF therapies, pricing, warranty & return policies.
+Here lets compare the Bemer to the PEMF mat I recommend the Healthy Wave Multi-Wave mat on their PEMF therapies, pricing, warranty & return policies.

 Healthy Wave Multi-Wave PEMF Mat